Kickstart your investment

 0% commission • Earn upto 1.5% extra returns

-Income tax returns are more complicated for the self-employed than they are for those who earn a salary.
-There are a lot of aspects that get taken care of for the salaried, which the self-employed have to work on themselves.
-But here are four e-filing strategies that the self-employed can use to make the process simpler.
+Filing income tax returns is more complicated for the self-employed than they are for salaried people.
+What company HR does for their salaried employees, self-employed people have to take care on their own.
+ClearTax can tell you four e-filing strategies that the self-employed can use to make the process simpler.

 Understanding the tax treatment